texnixe/kirby-preview/readme.md

 ## Kirby Preview field

-Let's you choose a page from a select field and shows a preview of it in an iframe below the field.
-It is possible to define a template extension for dedicated preview options, e.g. if you want to show the raw contents of the page instead of a heavily formatted page.
+Let's you choose a page from a select field and shows a preview of it in an iframe below the field to allow users to copy and paste stuff into a field of a new page (for example, if they want to compose a newsletter from existing content).
+It is possible to define a template extension for dedicated preview templates, e.g. if you want to show the raw contents of the page instead of a heavily formatted page.

 **I'm creating this for my personal use in a project and it is still under development.
-Feel free to use it at your own risk.**
+Feel free to use at your own risk.**

 ![](preview.png)
 ## Installation